coingaming/front-end-test-assignment/README.md

 - User can see the list of added currencies together with their EUR prices.
 - User can remove the cryptocurrencies from the list.
 - The EUR price is fetched from an API service.
+- Push your code to Github, make your repository private, share it to Github user kasparaasamets.

 An example query to fetch the current EUR value of BTC currency: